Grizzlage/Futile-SpineSprite/README.md

 Futile-SpineSprite
 ==================

-- A sprite system and manager built ontop of the official spine-runtime that allows you to load/play exported Spine skeletons and animations with the Futile framework for Unity.
+- This is a basic implementation of the Spine runtime for use with Futile inside Unity.
+It uses futiles sprite and atlas systems to load/play exported Spine skeletons and animations.

-- This is very much a work in progress.
-There's lots of room to improve, expand and optimize.

 Requirements
 ============
+- This has been upgraded to Unity 5.0+
+- I've currently only tested with exporting Spine data from Spine 2.1.27
-- The generic C# Spine-Runtime by Esoteric Software, https://github.com/EsotericSoftware/spine-runtimes (/spine-csharp/src/ folder)
+- I've used the lastest C# Spine-Runtime by Esoteric Software (master branch, as of April 10 2015), https://github.com/EsotericSoftware/spine-runtimes
-- Futile by Matt Rix, https://github.com/MattRix/Futile (I've used the development-physics branch)
+- The Futile framework by Matt Rix (master branch, as of April 10 2015), https://github.com/MattRix/Futile

-Demo
-====
-- Launch Futile-SpineSprite/Assets/Scenes/Example.unity
+** For ease of use, I've included both spine-runtime and futile snapshots in this package.

 Setting up your project
 =======================
 - Put the SpineSprite folder into your Unity projects Plugin folder.
+- Optional, Copy the Futile folder into your Plugin folder if you dont already have it in your project.

 How to use
 ==========

 Example
 -------
-        GSpineManager.LoadSpine("playerAvatar", "spine/player/playerJson", "spine/player/playerAtlas");
+        GSpineManager.LoadSpine("playerAvatar", "spine/player/player-spine-json", "spine/player/player-atlas");
         GSpineSprite sprite = new GSpineSprite("playerAvatar");
         Futile.stage.AddChild(sprite);